-CM 1: NRCS shall coordinate with the various State Wildlife Agencies to identify appropriate restrictions on the placement, extent, configuration, and timing of conservation practice standards and the area where these practice restrictions would apply; so as to avoid or minimize physical disturbance to GUSG where they may occur.

-CM 10: To benefit the quality of GUSG habitat, the core practice Upland Wildlife Habitat Management (code 645) shall be used to design, implement and install the other Facilitating practice standards to ensure that GUSG habitat is maintained or improved following application.
+CM 1: NRCS shall coordinate with Colorado Parks and Wildlife (CPW) or Utah Division of Wildlife Resoures (DWR) to identify appropriate restrictions on the placement, extent, configuration, and timing of conservation practice standards and the area where these practice restrictions would apply so as to avoid or minimize physical disturbance to sage-grouse where they may occur.
+For example, state wildlife agency may recommend that certain activities will not be allowed such as placement of practices that cause physical disturbance within prescribed distances of leks.
+Time of day restrictions on activities around active or inactive leks from March1 to May 31 from two hours before sunrise to two hours after sunrise, and general restrictions on disturbance in nesting and brood rearing habitat from April 1 to July 15, and winter habitat from November 15 through February CM 10 (for WLFW/SGI only): The umbrella practice (or Core practice) Upland Wildlife Habitat Management (code 645) shall be used to design, implement and install the practice; to ensure that sage-grouse habitat is maintained or improved following application.